AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-dxml-features.md

 The built-in web-based editor helps you easily author and effectively manage DITA topics, maps, and DITAVAL files.
 The built-in editor has a simple and intuitive word-processing interface, which provides an easy entry for subject matter experts, casual contributors, and reviewers who might not be trained to use DITA.
 With the intelligent Insert Element functionality, you don't have to worry about placing an element at the correct location.
 An element is always inserted at the next available valid location.

-You can also check-out and check-in files from the new options made available in AEM toolbar and web editor.

-If your organization uses a specialized form of DITA, the web editor can be customized to create and edit specialized DITA documents.
-For more details about using DITA specialization, see *Use custom DITA-OT and DITA specialization* in Install and configure Adobe Experience Manager Guides as a Cloud Service.
+If your organization uses a specialized form of DITA, the Editor can be customized to create and edit specialized DITA documents.
+For more details about using DITA specialization, view *Use custom DITA-OT and DITA specialization* in Install and configure Adobe Experience Manager Guides as a Cloud Service.

 Currently, the built-in editor supports the following DITA standards: